eduard-tkv/wp-madlibs-widget/madlibs/readme.txt

 See the GNU General Public License for more details.

 Description
-It is a Madlib widget.
+It is a Madlibs widget.
 It lets you substitute words from the original text with your own words.

+A working version of this widget can be seen and played with at www.madlibs.info